Gerfy1/Gerfy1/README.md

-### <p align = center> ˖─── ⋆⋅ Hi, My name is Geraldo and my nickname is Gerfy, welcome to my Github! 👋  ⋅⋆ ───
+### <p align = center> ˖─── ⋆⋅ Hi My name is Geraldo and my nickname is Gerfy, welcome to my Github! 👋  ⋅⋆ ───

 <div align="center">